GigaFable/simple-project-tool/README.md

 That's basically it.
 Give it a try, generate that YAML as a mermaid diagram and you can expand upon it to define your project!
 Every stage can also have `stages` and/or `parallel_stages` keys of their own.

+You could also examine the included `project.yaml`, which was used to self-plan this tool to a working stage.